 Andrea Teodorini keeps TICAS' office running smoothly as receptionist, bookkeeper, scheduler, and event-planner.
 She has an extensive and diverse professional background.
 Andrea has worked in the banking and mortgage fields in customer service, accounting, and administrative capacities.
 She holds a BA in Mathematics from Rowan University in New Jersey (formerly Glassboro State College).

-Jessica Thompson covers a range of issues from TICAS' DC office, including Pell Grants and other grant aid, education tax benefits, higher education data issues, simplifying the federal financial aid application process, and improving tools to help students make wise choices about costs and debt.
-Before joining TICAS, Jessica spent five years as a higher education policy analyst for the University of Washington, focused on national, state and institutional funding and policy issues.
+Jessica Thompson leads TICAS’ work on Pell Grants and other grant aid, education tax benefits, higher education data issues, simplifying the federal financial aid application process, and improving tools to help students make wise choices about costs and debt.
+Before joining TICAS, Jessica spent six years as a higher education policy analyst for the University of Washington, focused on national, state and institutional funding and policy issues.
 Additionally, she has worked on policy and administrative problems related to energy assistance, homelessness, and mental health.
 She received her MPA with a focus in Public Policy from the Robert F. Wagner Graduate School of Public Service at NYU, and her BA in Psychology from the University of Southern California.